Guide>What about a CCRC?>THE UGLY!

 Sometimes CCRCs, especially the for-profit ones, put profits above all else.
 That’s why you should analyze the financial reports of a CCRC you are interested in before signing a contract.

-For example, a CCRC in California was sued for transferring millions of dollars in refundable entrance fees from the retirement community itself to its corporate parent in Chicago, jeopardizing the financial security of the residents, and for overcharging the residents by improperly allocating tax assets, earthquake insurance, and marketing costs to operating expenses and representing the charges as inflated monthly fees.
+For example, a CCRC in California was sued for transferring millions of dollars in refundable entrance fees from the retirement community itself to its corporate parent in Chicago, jeopardizing the financial security of the residents, and overcharging the residents by improperly allocating tax assets, earthquake insurance, and marketing costs to operating expenses and representing the charges as inflated monthly fees.
 The suit started in 2014 and is still ongoing.

 Extra costs